 You can control access to font lists, web projects, digital ads, and folders.
 Visit this article to learn more about sharing, granting, and revoking access to lists and folders.

-What are the “Favorites” and “Synced Fonts” list?
+What are the “Favorites” and “Synced Fonts” lists?

-Your Favorites list can be found under the Activity section in the My Library view.
+Your Favorites list can be found in the Activity section of the My Library view.
 It lists all the font families you’ve favorited in the past.
 You can perform the following actions on the fonts in your Favorites list:

-- Add to font list, web projects, and digital ads.
+Add to font lists, web projects, and digital ads

-Your favorites keep fonts that you like and or use often easily accessible.
+Your Favorites list allows you to keep fonts that you like and/or use often easily accessible.
 To favorite a font family, hover over a font row and click the heart button.